 The country is divided into 4 main geological areas:

 - Nile Valley and Delta: this region extends on both sides of the Nile from the southern limit of the river going through Aswan, Luxor, to reach Cairo, then ramifying to the north and encompassing the destinations of Damietta and Rosetta.
 These ramifications, north of Cairo form the Nile Delta, Egypt’s most fertile agricultural land.

-- Western Desert: Extending from the Nile Valley in the east to the Egypt-Libyan border in the west and from the Mediterranean coast in the north to the southern Egyptian border, it is one of Egypt’s most arid regions.
-Sparsely inhabited yet charming oases – Siwa, Bahariya, Farafra, Kharga and Dakhla – dot this region that covers 2/3 of the country’s total land area.
+- Western Desert: Extending from the Nile Valley in the east to the Egyptian-Libyan border in the west and from the Mediterranean coast in the north to the southern Egyptian border, it is one of Egypt’s most arid regions.
+Sparsely inhabited, yet charming oases – Siwa, Bahariya, Farafra, Kharga and Dakhla – dot this region that covers 2/3 of the country’s total land area.

-The estimated total population of Egypt is about 87 million, according to the 2014 population census.
-Most of the Egyptian population is concentrated near the River Nile, in cities and towns such as Cairo, Luxor, Aswan, Port Said.
-Smaller settlements include the Western Desert oases, and main destinations of the Sinai Peninsula.
+The estimated total population of Egypt is about 90 million, according to the 2015 population census.
+Most of the Egyptian population is concentrated near the River Nile, in cities and towns such as Cairo, Luxor, Aswan and Port Said.
+Smaller settlements include the Western Desert oases and main destinations of the Sinai Peninsula.